upros/acme-integrations/draft-friel-acme-integrations.md

 The following call flow shows how ACME may be integrated into a full BRSKI voucher plus EST enrollment workflow.
 For brevity, it assumes that the EST RA has previously proven ownership of a parent domain and that pledge certificate identifiers are a subdomain of that parent domain.
 The domain ownership exchanges between the RA, ACME and DNS are not shown.
 Similarly, not all BRSKI interactions are shown and only the key protocol flows involving voucher exchange and EST enrollment are shown.

-[todo: similar to the EST section above, it is TBD exactly how the pledge determines what domain information to insert in the CSR.
-A possibility is that the Voucher response includes domain information and explicitly instructs the pledge what information to insert in the CSR.
-The RA could also instruct the Pledge to include a guid or a new unique random identifier in place of its MAC address, serial number, or whatever other identifying information is included in the IDevID.
+Similar to the EST section above, the client calls EST /csrattrs API before calling the EST /cimpleenroll API.
+This enables the server to indicate what fields the pledge should include in the CSR that the client sends in the /simpleenroll API.

 ~~~
 +--------+             +--------+             +------+     +------+